 - Wireless Communications

-Science of Smart Cities piloted July 2012 as a summer program on NYU Polytechnic school of Engineering campus.
-It has continued at other school campuses and institutions in New York City and has recently developed a partnership abroad in Malaysia.
+Science of Smart Cities piloted July 2012 as a summer program on NYU Tandon School of Engineering campus.
+It has continued at other school campuses and institutions in New York City and developed a partnership abroad in Malaysia.

 Thanks for the financial support to The Deutsche Bank Americas Foundation, National Grid, Consolidated Edison, The Daniel and Joanna S. Rose Fund, and Forest City Ratner Companies, Science of Smart Cities has continued to deliver innovative programming to NYC-based STEM communities.